MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Communications

 This card is designed for communication and social interaction.
 Whether it's company announcements, update posts, or community engagement, this card adapts to your content.
 Customize it with your own text, images, and links to create an interesting social experience for users.
+To download the ready-to-use sample, see [communications](https://github.com/OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/tree/main/samples/communication).

 # [Desktop](#tab/desktop4)